Robert Wood Johnson founded Johnson & Johnson in 1886 with his two brothers.

 He successfully guided the company through economic volatility and global conflict while upholding its values of social responsibility.

-Under his leadership for over 30 years, the company experienced tremendous growth and global expansion of its consumer goods and medical device products, partially fueled by surging demand during World War II and the baby boom years.
+Under his leadership for over 30 years, the company saw a lot of growth and global expansion of its products, especially during World War II and the baby boom years.

 However, this rapid business growth also led to some criticism.
 Johnson promoted his friend Philip B. Hofmann as his successor in 1963 rather than a more experienced executive, prompting accusations of nepotism given their social ties outside work.